 As with any project, the schedule will be heavily influenced by how busy the key stakeholders are.
 The same challenges exist for FASB’s new lease accounting rules.

 - What is the availability of leasing experts at your organization to participate in the project?
 Do these experts have the bandwidth to participate in the project in addition to fulfilling their day-to-day responsibilities?

 - What other accounting projects will be competing for attention over the coming years?
-Do you have a large Revenue Recognition underway?
-Are you expecting mergers, acquisitions or divestitures?
+Do you have a large revenue recognition project underway?
+Are you expecting mergers, acquisitions, or divestitures?
 Are you planning major ERP upgrades or installations?

 More Resources – New Lease Accounting Standards

 With the deadlines for the new lease accounting standards approaching quickly, many companies are asking how software can help automate the tasks required for the transition period.
 US GAAP filers adopting ASC 842 will be required to provide three years of comparative reporting.